OrbitalJin/Clippy/README.md

 + Image support
 + Organize by date or filter parameters.
 + Imgur upload support. @ https://github.com/Imgur/imgurpython
++ Export clipboard history as a plain-text file.
++ Support hyper links urls and open in browser tab.

 # [Support]
 + On Windows, no additional modules are needed.